 Alik Sakharov (House of Cards, Game of Thrones) will direct four episodes, including the first, while Alex Garcia Lopez (Marvel’s Luke Cage, Utopia) and Charlotte Brändström (Outlander, Counterpart, Disparue) will direct two episodes each.
 Andrzej Sapkowski, who wrote the novels on which the Witcher games and TV series are based, is serving as creative consultant, which will undoubtedly reassure some of the most anxious fans who remember too vividly a certain Michal Zebrowski playing their cult hero.

-For those who didn’t know, The Witcher had indeed already been adapted into a movie and a TV series.
-Known as The Hexer internationally, the Polish movie Wiedźmin, which translates into The Witcher in English, was indeed released 2001, before the popular video games.
+For those who didn’t know, The Witcher had indeed already been adapted in Poland into a movie and a TV series long before the Netflix production.
+Known as The Hexer internationally, the Polish movie Wiedźmin, which translates into The Witcher in English, was indeed released in 2001, before the popular video games.
 Panned by critics calling it a “nonsensical mishmash”, the movie was initialy intended to be a TV series that had been squished into a two-hour feature film.
-Director Marek Brodzki, released it as a TV series as it was initially intended one year later.
+Director Marek Brodzki released it as a TV series as it was initially intended one year later.
 According to IGN, the general consensus was while the TV show was vastly more coherent than the film version, the movie’s reputation left a sour taste in the mouth of the viewer.
 And that was that.